 The version that works: AI personalises every follow-up using purchase history, browse behaviour, and product attributes.
 A customer who bought running shoes gets a different sequence than one who bought formal shoes.
 The system A/B tests subject lines automatically.
 Cross-sells trigger on real product complementarity, not generic "you may also like."

 Repeat-purchase lift in deployments we have run typically lands at 8-15% within 90 days.
-The work is mostly in writing the initial messaging and connecting your data sources — the AI does the personalisation continuously after that.
+The work is mostly in writing the initial messaging and connecting your data sources.
+The AI does the personalisation continuously after that.

 What not to automate (yet)